Abscissa/InstaUser-preview/README.md

 [CSRNG](http://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator),
 [Hash_DRBG](http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf).

-Previously, InstaUser (back when it was knowsn as "DAuth") had included its own implementation of SHA2, but that implementaion has since been folded into Phobos and is no longer part of InstaUser.
+Previously, InstaUser (back when it was known as "DAuth") had included its own implementation of SHA2, but that implementaion has since been folded into Phobos and is no longer part of InstaUser.